Jorge Martín

 Jorge Martín Almoguera (born 29 January 1998), nicknamed Martinator, is a Spanish Grand Prix motorcycle racer, who rides for Aprilia Racing.
 He won the 2024 MotoGP World Championship with Prima Pramac Racing, becoming the first independent team rider to win the premier class title in the MotoGP era.

 After winning the 2014 Red Bull MotoGP Rookies Cup, Martín moved to the Moto3 class the following year, winning the title in 2018 with Gresini Racing.
 He spent two years in Moto2 before moving to the premier class with Prima Pramac Racing in 2021.
 Martin won the Styrian Grand Prix during his first season in MotoGP, ending his rookie year with four pole positions.
 He finished runner-up to Francesco Bagnaia in the World Riders' Championship in 2023, but won the MotoGP title the following year.
+Martín will leave Aprilia at the end of the season to join Yamaha.